guanjieshen/databricks-sql-start-stop/README.md

-__2. Update the Warehouse at 6pm on Monday - Friday and modify the Warehouse configuration for non-core hours.__
+__2. Update the Warehouse at 6pm on Monday - Friday and modify the configuration for non-core hours.__

 <img src="img/update_example.png" width="1000"/>
 <img src="img/update_cron.png" width="600"/>